endymion1818/deliciousreverie-2023/src/pages/posts/reset-webiny-state-without-redeploying.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "Reset Webiny State Without Redeploying - Delicious Reverie"
+title: "Reset Webiny State Without Redeploying"
 description: "This post was written for Webiny's technical documentation portal.
 Learn how to roll back the data in your Webiny project by restoring from DynamoDB backups and Elastic Search / OpenSearch snapshots."
-categories:
+tags: javascript, webiny, cms
 datePublished: 2022-11-01
 canonicalLink: "https://www.webiny.com/docs/infrastructure/additional-resources/reset-state-without-redeploy"
 ---